 The world changes and so do habits.
-Our healthcare systems should offer care of the highest quality by utilizing modern methods.
+Our healthcare systems should offer care of the highest quality by utilising modern methods.
 This includes the ability to respond better to our healthcare needs, technological development and the special competences required by our systems.

 Thus, transformation is necessary from time to time.
 No transformation happens overnight, however, and it will likely be met with opposition as well.
-By understanding the transformation, the situation is easier to appropriate and implement in an organization, however.
+By understanding the transformation, the situation is easier to appropriate and implement in an organisation, however.
 One tangible stage of the transformation now in the forefront is the time factor related to documentation.

 A Computer Takes up Plenty of Care Time

-Caregivers spend most of their time at work recording patient data.
-An established practice in the field of caregiving has been to record data manually while with the patient and to document the same data later into the patient data system via computer.
+Nurses spend most of their time at work recording patient data.
+An established practice in the field of nursing has been to record data manually while with the patient and to document the same data later into the patient data system via computer.
 In the event of an urgent care situation, however, there may not be time to type in data on the computer until several hours later.
 Then the data will no longer be real-time data.
 In addition to this, the commotion at workstations along with the small number of workstations and data system operating problems brings its own challenge to documentation.

 “In the event of an urgent care situation, however, there may not be time to type in data on the computer until several hours later.”

 Nurses fear that using a computer is taking too much time for contact with the patients, in addition to which nurses find documentation a flustering, exasperating and confusing experience .
 This fear is not unjustified since according to an article published by Helsingin Sanomat, the leading Finnish newspaper, more than 50% of the nurses spend four hours of every shift working on the computer .
 Nurses have also been interviewed about their documentation experiences :

 “There’s a lot to remember.
 You have to make entries using many different forms.
 There’s no time for accurate documentation.
 Due to lack of time, some things are not documented.”